s0md3v/MyPapers/Polynomial Solution for Subset Sum Problem/README.md

    6.4 If the end of this accquired set is reached, increase N by 1 and go back to 6.
 8. Keep repeating steps 5 and 8 until a solution is found or length of buffer reaches M.
 ```

+## Proof (WIP)

+Below is WIP mathematical proof that its time-complexity is polynomial:

+1. Sorting the array: Sorting an array of length 𝑛 generally takes 𝑂(𝑛 log 𝑛) time.

+2. Finding the upper bound of the subset: In the worst case, this step involves iterating over entire the sorted array once, which takes 𝑂(𝑛) time.

+3. Finding the lower bound of the subset: Similar to step 2, this step also involves iterating over the sorted array once until a condition is met, taking 𝑂(𝑛) time in worst case.

+4. Searching for the subset: Let's denote the length of the array as 𝑛.
+After sorting, we have upper and lower bounds within which the subset must lie.
+Let 𝑚 denote the length of the subarray (buffer) we consider in each iteration of the while loop.
+This 𝑚 is bounded by the difference between the upper and lower bounds, and thus 𝑚 ≤ 𝑛.

+Now, within the while loop:

+- Operations such as summing elements of sub-arrays and checking conditions are done in constant time 𝑂(1).
+- The size of the subarray (buffer) over which we iterate within the while loop can vary, but it's bounded by 𝑛.

+Therefore, the time complexity of the while loop is 𝑂(𝑚), where 𝑚 is bounded by 𝑛.

+Combining all the steps, the overall time complexity of the algorithm is the sum of the time complexities of the individual steps:

+𝑂(𝑛 log 𝑛) + 𝑂(𝑛) + 𝑂(𝑛) + 𝑂(𝑚)

+Since 𝑚 is bounded by 𝑛, we can simplify this to:

+𝑂(𝑛 log 𝑛) + 𝑂(𝑛) + 𝑂(𝑛) + 𝑂(𝑛) = 𝑂(𝑛 log 𝑛)

+Thus, the time complexity of the algorithm is 𝑂(𝑛 log 𝑛).